Summary Process

 gupload backup -d

 The first line executes a command inside a postgres docker container.
 The command dumps the whole database.
-The -U flag allows you to specify the database user.
+The -U

-The result of the pg_dumpall command is then piped to the gzip utility, which compresses the data and saves it in the backup folder in the user’s root directory.
+utility, which compresses the data and saves it in the backup folder in the user’s root directory.

 Recall that we created the backup folder before.
 That was important, otherwise, this command will complain that the directory or file could not be found.

-Replace postgres_container_name with the actual container in your docke-compose config name and user with your actual database user.
+with your actual database user.
 I use the user with the highest privileges for effective backup.

-To get the container ID, just run docker ps and locate the ID from the listed containers.
+and locate the ID from the listed containers.
 I am sure you are using a distinct identifier for each container.
 Docker compose does it nicely.

-The second line invokes the gupload command to upload the backup folder with a -d flag.
-The flag tells gupload to exclude any file if it already exists on Google Drive.
+to exclude any file if it already exists on Google Drive.
 This is important since we want to upload new backup files, not everything in the folder, each time the script runs.

 This is the cron job that will run every midnight: